benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

 #### Using Python's `unittest` to execute C++ `catch` tests

 To run our C++ unit tests along side the Python tests, we're going to call the `python_cpp_example_test` executable from a Python unit test.
-This requires two steps: first moving `python_cpp_example_test` from the build directory to the `tests/` directory, then writing a simple `unittest` test that calls the executable.
+This requires two steps: first moving the `python_cpp_example_test` executable from `build/` to `tests/`, then writing a simple `unittest` test that calls the executable.

 First, add this `copy_test_file()` function to the `CMakeBuild` class in `setup.py`: